Table of Contents

 This rule helps keep the brand’s value high, stops sellers from fighting over prices, and protects smaller sellers from getting pushed out by bigger ones.
 Many industries use this strategy, especially when how people see the brand and how much sellers make are important.

 Minimum Advertised Price (MAP) is a pricing policy set by a manufacturer or brand that establishes the lowest price at which a retailer is permitted to advertise a product.
-It is crucial to understand that MAP is not necessarily the selling price, but the lowest price that can be shown in any public-facing advertisement.
+It is crucial to understand that MAP is not necessarily the selling price, but the lowest price that can be shown in any public-facing advertisement, which is usually managed by a MAP pricing software.

 The primary purposes of a MAP policy are: